CBPher24/Where_has_bigfoot_been/README.md

 Utilized the datasets found in BFRO, DataWorld.

+Powered by a dataset with over 3,500 records, using a Mongo Database.

 The project runs using a Python "Flak" App, including JavaScript, HTML, and CSS

-Powered by a dataset with over 3,500 records, using a Mongo Database.

-Our chosen track: combination of Webscraping and Leaflet
+Combination of Webscraping and Leaflet

 A new JS library: